Q. What is a Healthcare Informatics Specialist?

 Q. What makes your program different from other Health Information Technology programs?

 A: Besides being affordable , our students are provided opportunities for clinical internship, service learning activities and afforded the opportunity to access three different types of electronic health record systems.
+Students will receive training in two different electronic health record systems and analyze data.
+The program offers AHIMA VLab and NeerPerfect Software Systems to maximize learning.

 Q. What are the course requirements for the Healthcare Informatics Specialist program if I am a graduate from another university with a degree in Health Information Management?